WuTheFWasThat/redux-saga/docs/advanced/SequencingSagas.md

 }
 ```

 Note that using `yield*` will cause the JavaScript runtime to *spread* the whole sequence.
 The resulting iterator (from `game()`) will yield all values from the nested iterators.
-A more powerful alternative is to use the more generic middleware composition mechanism.
+A more powerful alternative is to use the more generic saga runner composition mechanism.